Written By

 Are Natural Treatments Effective for Silicosis?

 Patients may explore natural remedies for a number of reasons, including the high cost of medical treatment.
-The economic impact of treatment and lost wages are leading a growing number of workers exposed to silica dust and diagnosed with silicosis to file silicosis lawsuits seeking financial compensation for silica exposure.
+The economic impact of treatment and lost wages is leading a growing number of workers diagnosed with silicosis to file silicosis lawsuits seeking financial compensation for silica exposure.

 Health Risks for People With Silicosis